vaidehi-rp/E2ETestingPlayWright/.vscode/AcceptanceCriteria.md

 ## Feature: Login
 As a data scientist, I want to login to the website

-### Scenario: User navigates to the login page
+### Scenario: User navigates to the Home page
-	Given the user is on the login page
+	Given the user is on the Home page
+    And clicks on the login button
-	Then the user should see the login form
-	And the user should see input fields for username and password And the user should see a login button
+	Then the user should be redirected to Microsoft Authentication page And the user should see input field for user ID

 ### Scenario: User enters valid credentials
 	Given the user is on the login page
-	When the user enters valid username and password
+	When the user enters valid userID and password
-	And clicks the login button
+	And clicks on the sign-in button
-	Then the user should be redirected to the dashboard(ms auth) And the user should see a welcome message
+	Then the user should be redirected to the Home page And the user should see a welcome-user message

 ### Scenario: User enters invalid username
 	Given the user is on the login page
-	When the user enters an invalid username
+	When the user enters an invalid credentials
-	And enters a valid password
 	And clicks the login button
-	Then the user should see an error message indicating invalid username

-### Scenario: User enters invalid password
-	Given the user is on the login page
-	When the user enters a valid username
-	And enters an invalid password
-	And clicks the login button
-	Then the user should see an error message indicating invalid password
+	Then the user should see an error message indicating invalid credentials

 ### Scenario: User enters no credentials
 	Given the user is on the login page
-	When the user clicks the login button without entering any credentials Then the user should see an error message indicating both username and password are required
+	When the user clicks the sign-in button without entering any credentials Then the user should see an error message indicating empty fields

+### Scenario: Login successful
+    Given the user logged in successfully
+    When the user is on the home page
+    Then the user should see the NavBar
+    And the user should see the Analytics Matrix

 ---

-## Feature: Publish
+## Feature: Publish Entity
 As a data scientist, I want to publish an entity to the Feature Mesh

 ### Scenario: User navigates to the entity page
+	Given the user is logged in
-	Given the user is on the entity page
+    When the user clicks on the publish button
-	Then the user should see the option to select an entity or feature And the user should see a form to publish an entity And the form should have fields for owner name, entity name, entity id, entity description And the form should have a publish button
+	Then the user should see a form to publish an entity And the form should have fields for owner name, entity name, entity id, entity description And the form should have a publish button